How To Mend A Broken Heart When A Guy Breaks Up With You

 1. Do not call, text, email, or contact them in any way, shape, or form:

-We need to get these people out of our lives as soon as possible so we can move forward and feel happy and sane.
+We need to get these people out of our lives as soon as possible so we can move forward and feel happy and content.
 Some people may think I sound bitter or unforgiving, but I do not want to be friends with someone who rejected me.
 I just decided they are not really the type of friend I would want to be with.
 You have to decide what feels right for you, but I do not want to be friends with someone who would break up with me.
 They say do not mix business and pleasure, but I also say should not mix relationships and friendships.
-It is better to keep your friends your friend and your lovers your lovers, less complications in the long run.
-This is just a suggestion and everyone must decide for themselves!
+It is better to keep your friends your friend and your lovers your lovers,which results in less complications in the long run.
+This is just a suggestion, and everyone must decide for themselves!

 2. Get rid of his or her belongings: